medialab/minet/docs/cli.md

   -h, --help                  show this help message and exit -t TOKEN, --token TOKEN     BuzzSumo API token.
 Rcfile key: buzzsumo.token.
 Can also be configured in a .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
   --begin-date BEGIN_DATE     The date you wish to fetch articles from.
+UTC date should have the following format : YYYY-MM-DD
   --end-date END_DATE         The date you wish to fetch articles to.
+UTC date should have the following format : YYYY-MM-DD

 examples: